efabless/openlane2/docs/source/reference/configuration.md

 <a name="scalars"></a>

-The values can be scalars (strings, numbers, booleans, and `null`s), lists or dictionaries, subject to validation.
+The values can be scalars (strings, numbers, Booleans, and `null`s), lists or dictionaries, subject to validation.

 All files must be ECMA404-compliant, i.e., pure JSON with no extensions such as